checkr/openmock/README.md

 ```

 ### Abstract Behaviors
-Abstract Behaviors can be used to parameterize some data
+Abstract Behaviors can be used to parameterize some data.
+When an abstract behavior and a behavior extending it both have actions defined, all of them are run when the behavior matches.

 ```yaml
 - key: fruit-of-the-day